shubhang123/Obsidian-Notes/6th sem notes/software engineering/iunit 1/SDLC Models.md

-radial dimensions o the model reporeetnt cumulative costs each path around the sipar is indicative of the increased cost the angular dimensions represent the progress made in completing each cycle , each loop of trhe spiral from x axis colckwise through 360 represent one phase , which is divided into 4 sectors
+radial dimensions o the model reporeetnt cumulative costs each path around the sipar is indicative of the increased cost the angular dimensions represent the progress made in completing each cycle , each loop of trhe spiral from x axis colckwise through 360 represent one phase , which is divided into 4 sectors:

+determining obkjectives and planning the newxt phae risk analysis engineering the product , develop. test the product custmer evalutaion